Sunshine Mine: Sunshine Mine Disaster

-The day shift on the morning of May 2, 1972, included 173 men.
-Around 11:40 a.m., smoke was discovered coming from the 910 raise on the 3700 level.
-As the smoke spread rapidly throughout the mine, the No. 10 shaft foreman ordered an evacuation at about 12:03 p.m.
-Men were hoisted from the lower levels to the 3100 level, where they were directed to make their way to the Jewell Shaft.
-Yet, hoisting stopped at 1:02 p.m. after the hoistman was overcome by smoke and carbon monoxide.
-Many of the men who reached the 3100 level were also overcome.
-Of the 173 men in the mine at the time of the fire, 80 were able to evacuate, with the last one reaching the surface by 1:30 p.m.
-Two men, able to find a safe zone on the 4800 level near the No. 12 borehole, were rescued 175 hours later.
+Of the 173 men in the mine at the time of the fire, 80 were able to evacuate, with the last one - Schulz - reaching the surface by 1:30 p.m.
+Two men on the 4800 level - Tom Wilkinson and Ron Flory - were able to find a safe zone near the No. 12 borehole, and would be rescued 175 hours later on May 9.
 The remaining 91 men died of carbon monoxide poisoning.
-Besides the 31 victims found on the 3100 level, 21 were found on the 5200 level, 16 on 3700, 7 on 4400, 7 on 4800, 4 on 3400, 3 on 4200, and 2 on 5000.
+31 victims were found on the 3100 level, 21 on the 5200 level, 16 on 3700, 7 on 4400, 7 on 4800, 4 on 3400, 3 on 4200, and 2 on 5000.
+During body recovery, it was found that some of the men on 5200 had tried to build a barricade against the smoke, likely after losing contact with Johnson, but were overcome before they could finish it.

+While the exact cause of the fire was never determined, several contributing factors to the high death toll were identified.
+These included the ventilation system, the early loss of the chippy hoist, inadequate fire/escape procedures, and lack of evacuation drills.
+One major factor involved the mine's re-breathers, known as self-rescuers, which could provide individual miners with 30 minutes of oxygen in contaminated air.
+It was found that most miners were unaware of how to use them, and so could not activate them, a task made more difficult by the fact that many re-breathers were out of date (some dating back to 1951) and in poor condition.
+In addition, most miners were equally unaware of the re-breathers' tendency to heat up in air with high carbon monoxide levels.
+This led some miners to discard their re-breathers, believing them defective, when, in fact, they were working properly.

-The mine was closed for seven months after the fire, one of the worst mining disasters in American history, and the worst disaster in Idaho history.
-Today, a monument to the lost miners stands besides Interstate 90 near the mine.
+The mine was closed for seven months after the fire.
+It was one of the worst mining disasters in American history, and the worst disaster in Idaho history.
+Today, a monument to the lost miners stands beside I-90 near the mine.

-Following the May 1972 disaster when the mine re-opened and full production resumed, the Sunshine regained its position as the number one silver producer in the Nation.
+After the Sunshine Mine reopened and resumed full production, it regained its position as the number one silver producer in the Nation.
 In 1979 alone, Sunshine Mine produced 18% of the Nation's silver ore.
 By the end of 1988, the mine was at full production.
-Ore production was primarily from mining the Chester vein systems serviced by the No. 10 shaft and the remnants of the Sunshine and Rambo vein stopes referred to as the Footwall area on the 3700 and 3400 levels.
+Ore production was primarily from mining the Chester vein systems serviced by the No. 10 shaft and the remnants of the Sunshine and Rambo vein stopes, referred to as the Footwall area on the 3700 and 3400 levels.
 The 4000 and 4200 level Copper vein was under development from the No. 12 shaft.